 Your addiction does not have to bring down the people you love.
 The first step towards repairing your relationships is to get treatment.
 If you are confused and don’t know how to quit, rehab is the perfect place to start.

-At rehab, you will be given the support you need to start the path of recovery and regain control over your life.
+At rehab, you will be given the support you need to start the path of addiction recovery and regain control over your life.
 Call our treatment center today to get help with your addiction.
 The first and most difficult step towards repairing your relationships with loved ones is to help yourself by getting clean.